Wadey3636/JPA-2/README.md

 To get started, [Use this template](https://github.com/new?template_name=Forge1.8.9Template&template_owner=nea89o).

-> [!WARNING]
-> Do not Fork or Clone or Download ZIP this template.
-If you "use" this template a custom mod id will be generated.
-You can do that manually using the `make-my-own` script, if you are on linux.
-If not, just click the use this template button.
-If you want to use kotlin or make a 1.12 mod check the "Include all branches" and change the default branch in https://github.com/yourname/yourreponame/branches

 Please note that Mixins should be kept in their own package, and should exclusively be written in Java, since older versions of Mixin don't play well with Kotlin.